11/6/2024

 speaker

 Sure.
 The primary driver, David, as detailed, are connected to the transient side of the business, be that in RV or marina.
-So that's we have lowered expectations for transient RV revenue performance, where we were expecting close to being 10% down to being close to 12% down now for the year.
-Similar impact as far as less transient demand on the marina side, given the delayed return of the larger vessels from the Mediterranean.
-Other revenue impacts for home sales we are seeing we saw less home sales in September and are forecasting fewer home sales as well in the fourth quarter, largely due to the impact from the storms in Florida and the southeast.
-And that is again linking to the transient side, less service retail dining and entertainment revenue, which is having its flow through to NOI.
+So we have lowered expectations for transient RV revenue performance, where we were expecting close to being 10% down to being close to 12% down now for the year.
+Similar impact as far as less transient demand on the on the marina side given given the delayed return of the larger vessels from the mediterranean other revenue impacts or for home sales we are seeing we are seeing we saw less home sales in september and are forecasting fewer home sales as well in the fourth quarter, largely due to the impact from the storms in Florida and the southeast.
+And that is, again, linking to the transient side, less service retail dining and entertainment revenue, which is having its flow through to NOI.

 speaker